krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 }
 ```

-A directive is aka a 'components without a template'.
-All rules of a component apply to a directive, except that the host element's content is not replaced by any template.
+A directive is aka a 'component without a template'.
+All rules of a component apply also to a directive, except that the host element's content is not replaced by any template.
 So a directive serves merely to change the attributes of the host element with the use of `@HostBinding`s, or as a compile-time hook (see below).

 ### Compile-time hook